osrf/gazebo_tutorials/haptix_optitrack/tutorial.md

 [[file:files/head_alignment.png]]

-If you made your own head tracking, put the head tracker on and hold your head still and as straight as possible, facing the monitor.
+If you made your own head tracker, put the head tracker on and hold your head still and as straight as possible, facing the monitor.
 Make sure that the target is placed in a position consistent with where it will be worn (e.g. above the ear).

 Hold the tracker as still as possible and click on "Create from Selection".
 Rename the rigid body "HeadTracker".